-Our Analysis and Hands-on Test Results
+Our Analysis and Test Results

 Black Crows may be relatively new to the scene (founded in 2006), but they have been producing high-quality skis since their inception.
 They are based in Chamonix, France and have recently gained an international following.
 Black Crows may be considered a "boutique" ski company, but after a few of our testers got on a pair last year and wouldn't stop talking about them, we knew we had to give them a try!

 We tested the Daemon in a 183cm length (183.6 according to Black Crows) at 99mm underfoot.
 Although skinny is the new fat, the 99mm waist proved to be ideal for the many snow conditions we tested in.
-It is fully rockered, but like the Volkl Mantra, its rocker is very gradual and slight, which makes for a ski that is easy to pivot.
+It is fully rockered, but its rocker is very gradual and slight, which makes for a ski that is easy to pivot.
 A titanal plate in 2/3rds of the ski makes for a very stable ski that still leaves room for some improvisation.
 Minimal sidecut and a 20m wide turn radius shouldn't scare you away, as the ski is still very quick edge to edge.

 Stability at Speed

 You could call the Daemon a Speed Daemon.
 Lame joke, but a ripping ski!
 Though some fully rockered skis feel floppy when you start picking up speeds, the Daemon is strikingly similar to the other top performers in its ability to feel very stable no matter how fast you push them.